ralfwenske/quick-view/README.md

     The `area` face when resizing behaves differently on each platform.

-    The `text` face on Windows misbehaves.
+    The `text` face on Windows without bg-color is not transparent.

-    Font size seems different on Windows.
-(Font is "Courier")

     On GTK when a menu is shown the viewable size is not adjusted.